 We review the best loyalty cards in 2020.

 Supermarkets, retailers, and even pasty-makers are grappling for your loyalty, and to keep you coming back, they all offer enticing rewards and discounts through their loyalty cards and apps.

 We’re offered reward cards everywhere we go and, with so many options available to us, we’re spoilt for choice.
 Unfortunately, all too often we end up filling our wallets and purses with loyalty cards that never see the light of day again, but it’s important to know which ones are actually worth taking notice of, because there are some out there that will have you saving money in no time.

-To help you determine which schemes are worth committing to, we’ve taken it upon ourselves to create a list of the best loyalty cards available in the UK along with some facts that you may not know about each of them and how you can sign up.
+To help you determine which schemes are worth committing to, we’ve created a list of the best loyalty cards available in the UK along with some facts that you may not know about each of them and how you can sign up.

-The best loyalty cards and reward clubs to be a part of in 2020 include:
+The best UK loyalty cards and reward clubs to be a part of in 2020 include: